-Total assets were \$941.2 million as of June 30, 2022.
-This balance reflects a decrease of \$16.3 million, or 2%, compared to June 30, 2021.
-Current assets decreased \$48.7 million, or 17%, over the prior year and is attributed to lower investment performance.
-Noncurrent assets increased \$32.3 million, or 5%, over the previous year as a result of an increase of investment in private equities which are illiquid and fluctuations in liquidity of alternative investments.
+Total assets were \$996.4 million as of June 30, 2023.
+This balance reflects an increase of \$55.3 million, or 5.9%, compared to June 30, 2022.
+Current assets increased \$37.6 million, or 16.0%, over the prior year and is attributed to higher investment performance.
+Noncurrent assets increased \$17.6 million, or 2.5%, over the previous year as a result of an increase of investment in private equities which are illiquid and fluctuations in liquidity of alternative investments.

-The Foundation's liabilities totaled approximately \$11.0 million as of June 30, 2023.
-This balance reflects an increase of approximately \$312 thousand, or 3%, compared to June 30, 2022, primarily due to timing of payables and recognition of SBITA liabilities from adoption of GASB Statement No. 96.
+The Foundation's liabilities totaled approximately \$11.3 million as of June 30, 2024.
+This balance reflects an increase of approximately \$0.3 million, or 3.1%, compared to June 30, 2023, primarily due to an increase in expense accruals related to an upswing in travel and related expenses, fundraising consulting services, and investment expenses.
 Current liabilities are comprised of amounts owed to the university or related organizations and other vendors at year-end, and the current portion of promissory note payments and annuitant payments owed on split-interest agreements for remainder interest trusts.
 Noncurrent liabilities consist of the long-term liability associated with annuitant payments owed on split-interest agreements for remainder interest trusts, a promissory note, unearned revenue and amounts due to the university or related organizations beyond the next 12 months.
-Total liabilities include current obligations of \$3.4 million and obligations arising beyond the next year of \$7.6 million, most of which are annuitant payments owed on split-interest agreements for remainder interest trusts as well as the outstanding balance on a promissory note.
-Principal payments made toward debt during the year ended June 30, 2023 totaled \$262 thousand and were made in accordance with the schedules set forth at the time of issuance.
+Total liabilities include current obligations of \$4.1 million and obligations arising beyond the next year of \$7.2 million.

-Total liabilities were \$10.6 million as of June 30, 2022.
-This balance reflects a decrease of approximately \$1.9 million, or 15%, compared to June 30, 2021.
-Current obligations consisted of \$2.4 million, and obligations arising beyond the next year were \$8.2 million as of June 30, 2022.
-Principal payments on the mortgage during the year ended June 30, 2022 totaled \$255 thousand.
+Total liabilities were \$11.0 million as of June 30, 2023.
+This balance reflects an increase of approximately \$0.3 million, or 2.9%, compared to June 30, 2022.
+Current obligations consisted of \$3.4 million, and obligations arising beyond the next year were \$7.6 million as of June 30, 2023.